 '''

+SequenceType ::=

+SEQUENCE "{" "}"

+SEQUENCE "{" ExtensionAndException OptionalExtensionMarker "}"

+SEQUENCE "{" ComponentTypeLists "}"

+ExtensionAndException ::= "..." | "..."
+ExceptionSpec

+OptionalExtensionMarker ::= "," "..." | empty

+ComponentTypeLists ::=

+RootComponentTypeList

+RootComponentTypeList "," ExtensionAndException ExtensionAdditions

 OptionalExtensionMarker

 RootComponentTypeList "," ExtensionAndException ExtensionAdditions

 ExtensionEndMarker "," RootComponentTypeList

 ExtensionAndException ExtensionAdditions ExtensionEndMarker ","

-RootComponentTypeList
+RootComponentTypeList\\

 ExtensionAndException ExtensionAdditions OptionalExtensionMarker

 RootComponentTypeList ::= ComponentTypeList

 ExtensionEndMarker ::= "," "..."

 ExtensionAdditions ::=

 "," ExtensionAdditionList

 empty

+'''

+'''

 ExtensionAdditionList ::=

 ExtensionAddition

 ExtensionAdditionList "," ExtensionAddition

 ExtensionAddition ::=

 ComponentType

 ExtensionAdditionGroup

 ExtensionAdditionGroup ::= "[[" VersionNumber ComponentTypeList "]]"

 VersionNumber ::= empty | number ":"

 ComponentTypeList ::=

 ComponentType

 ComponentTypeList "," ComponentType

 ComponentType ::=

 NamedType

 NamedType OPTIONAL

 NamedType DEFAULT Value

 COMPONENTS OF Type

 '''

-24.2 When the "ComponentTypeLists" production occurs within the definition of a module for which automatic tagging is selected (see 12.3), and none of the occurrences of "NamedType" in any of the first three alternatives for "ComponentType" contains a "TaggedType", then automatic tagging transformation is selected for the entire "ComponentTypeLists", otherwise it is not.

-NOTE 1 - The use of the "TaggedType" notation within the definition of the list of components for a sequence type gives control of tags to the specifier, as opposed to automatic assignment by the automatic tagging mechanism.
+- 25.2 For the purposes of the following clauses, a "PrefixedType" is defined to be a textually tagged type if either: - a) the "PrefixedType" is a "TaggedType"; or - b) the "Type" in the "PrefixedType" is a textually tagged type. - 25.3 When the "ComponentTypeLists" production occurs within the definition of a module for which automatic tagging is selected (see 13.3), and none of the occurrences of "NamedType" in any of the first three alternatives for "ComponentType" is a textually tagged type (see 25.2), then the automatic tagging transformation is selected for the entire "ComponentTypeLists", otherwise it is not. - NOTE 1 The use of the "TaggedType" notation within the definition of the list of components for a sequence type gives control of tags to the specifier, as opposed to automatic assignment by the automatic tagging mechanism.
 Therefore, in the following case: